PanK0/ARGO/README.md

 - *-t* allocates a pseudo-TTY for the container
 - *--rm* removes the container after it stops
 - *--name nodeA* names the running container as 'nodeA'
-- *byzantine* is the image for which to create a container
+- *argo* is the image for which to create a container

 ## Access the container's shell
 By accessing the container's shell it is possible to run the node.